m-couto/weight_lifting_quality/README.md

   - evaluation of these predictions.

+## Explanation of files

 The data can be found here: http://groupware.les.inf.puc-rio.br/har.

+- `index.Rmd`: the project report.
-The project report can be found in `index.Rmd`, and its html version can be checked here: https://m-couto.github.io/practicalmachinelearning/index.html.
+  - Check html version here: https://m-couto.github.io/practicalmachinelearning/index.html.

+- `project_code.R`: the R code I wrote for the project.